On July 22, John Cowell murdered Nia Wilson. That is a terrible tragedy which should be treated with somber respect.

 Anne Hathaway was born in America; you were born in America.

-Actually, let me pause the article for a moment to say: Congratulations.
+Let me pause for a moment to say: Congratulations!

 Wait — I just remembered: I’M worth $35 million, too!

 Now I don’t even think I should finish this article; I have money I need to spend.

 To the contrary, I may not be white.
 Or even close.
 You don’t know.

 But if you’re white, Anne’s got your number, baby!